terminalsin/skidfuscator-website-new/src/README.md

     icon: code-merge
     details: Translate your Java code into native JNI, adding a layer of protection.

-copyright: true
+copyright: © 2023 Skidfuscator.dev.
+All rights reserved.
-footer: Skidfuscator.dev | Copyright © 2023
+footer: <a href="https://discord.gg/xH7URPReQA" target="_blank">Discord</a>
 ---
 #
 # Why Skidfuscator?